Me, Me, Me..

 Posted by Mitch on 24th February 2017

 I had an exchange with a recruiter on LinkedIn a while back.
-Well, when I say recruiter, what I really mean is it was a R2R – so not quite the same thing.

 The basic plot-line was this person posted a status update advertising the fact they pay referrals and I commented that I found it interesting that they chose to lead with what’s important to them (they wanted to make more placements, seriously, that’s what they opened with) rather than what’s important to the reader.